George M. Hooe: Court martial

-Lt.
 Hooe was court-martialed for insubordination after treating superior officers with contempt and ordering the flogging of two men on the USS Vandalia.
-Hooe ordered flogged the marine William O'Brien and the commander's cook Daniel Waters, a colored man.
+Hooe ordered flogged the marine William O'Brien and the commander's cook Daniel Waters, an African-American.
 The trial took place on 27 May 1839 on the USS Macedonian while docked in Pensacola, Florida, and Hooe was found guilty of "treating with contempt his superior officer in the execution of his duty" and "disobedience of orders."
 He was found not guilty of "uttering mutinous and seditious words."
 As punishment, Hooe was dismissed from the West Indies Squadron and reassigned to a different part of the Navy.

 Two of the witnesses called, the aforementioned Waters and James Mitchell, were colored.
 Hooe objected to their testimony and appealed the decision based on their presence, noting that Florida law forbade negroes from testifying as witnesses against whites.

 The appeal was dismissed by Attorney General Henry D. Gilpin on the basis that "the testimony given by the negroes was not material," but the question of the competency of the witnesses was still open and was referred to U.S. District Attorney for the District of Columbia, Francis Scott Key.
 Key decided that the officers of the court were bound by the laws of Congress, not of Florida, and thus bound to admit the witnesses.